 - Nonresidential real property: Under GDS, the life cycle for nonresidential real property is 39 years.
 ADS has a 40-year time span for this property class.

-How To Calculate Rental Property Depreciation
+How To Calculate Depreciation On A Rental Property

 Calculating property depreciation is a three-step process that involves determining your cost basis, dividing by the property’s useful life under your chosen depreciation system and calculating a depreciation schedule.

-Determine Your Cost Basis
+Step 1: Determine Your Cost Basis

 If you’re buying the property as an investment property, the property value is likely the purchase price.
-If the property is being converted to a rental after you’ve been living there a while, your best bet may be to get a professional real estate appraisal.
+If the property is being converted to a rental after you’ve been living there a while, your best bet may be to seek a professional real estate appraisal.

 To the property value, you can add certain qualified closing costs.
 These include:

 - Abstract fees: As part of the title work, someone writes up a description of the property.
 You’ll have to pay for this service when you close on the loan.

 - Transfer taxes: A transfer tax is usually calculated as a percentage of the sales price that local authorities get when a property transfer takes place.

 - Surveys: A survey may be necessary to determine property lines.
 If so, you’ll have to pay for a surveyor to visit and map out the property.

-- Title insurance: If you’re getting a mortgage, your lender will require you to get a lender’s title policy.
+- Title insurance: If you’re getting a mortgage, your lender will require you to secure a lender’s title policy.
 An owner’s title policy will protect you if anyone comes along with a legitimate interest in your property that wasn’t discovered before you closed.

 - Any other amounts owed that you agreed to pay: These could be back interest payments or real estate commissions.